-- a) A board may deny a license regulated by this code on the grounds that the applicant has of the following: - 1) Been convicted of a crime.
+a) A board may deny a license regulated by this code on the grounds that the applicant has of the following:

+1) Been convicted of a crime.
 A conviction within the meaning of this section means a plea or verdict of guilty or a conviction following a plea of nolo contendere.
-Any action which a board is permitted to take following the establishment of a conviction may be taken when the time for appeal has elapsed, or the judgment of conviction has been affirmed on appeal, or when an order granting probation is made suspending the imposition of sentence, irrespective of a subsequent order under the provisions of Section 1203.4 of the Penal Code. - 2) Done any act involving dishonesty, fraud or deceit with intent to substantially benefit himself or another, or substantially injure another; or
+Any action which a board is permitted to take following the establishment of a conviction may be taken when the time for appeal has elapsed, or the judgment of conviction has been affirmed on appeal, or when an order granting probation is made suspending the imposition of sentence, irrespective of a subsequent order under the provisions of Section 1203.4 of the Penal Code.

-- 3) Done any act which if done by a licentiate of the business or profession in question, would be grounds for suspension or revocation of license.
-The board may deny a license pursuant to this subdivision only if the crime or act is substantially related to the qualifications, functions or duties of the business or profession for which application is made. - b) Notwithstanding any other provision of this code, no person shall be denied a license solely on the basis that he has been convicted of a felony if he has obtained a certificate of rehabilitation under Section 4852.01 and following of the Penal Code or that he has been convicted of a misdemeanor if he has met all applicable requirements of the criteria of rehabilitation developed by the board to evaluate the rehabilitation of a person when considering the denial of a license. - c)A board may deny a license regulated by this code on the ground that the applicant knowingly made a false statement of fact required to be revealed in the application for such license.
+2) Done any act involving dishonesty, fraud or deceit with intent to substantially benefit himself or another, or substantially injure another; or b) Notwithstanding any other provision of this code, no person shall be denied a license solely on the basis that he has been convicted of a felony if he has obtained a certificate of rehabilitation under Section 4852.01 and following of the Penal Code or that he has been convicted of a misdemeanor if he has met all applicable requirements of the criteria of rehabilitation developed by the board to evaluate the rehabilitation of a person when considering the denial of a license.